Mastering the 2-Second Quilter's Knot

 You can tie this knot with regular sewing thread, or heavier weight thread like perle 8.

-For me, the beauty of this knot is that you can make it as big or small as you need, simply by increasing the wraps of thread around the needle.
+For me, the beauty of this needle knot is that you can make it as big or small as you need, simply by increasing the wraps of thread around the needle.
 The amount you can successfully wrap and slide will depend on the type of thread you’re using and the weight, but wrapping 5-6 times is not usually hard.

-The more times you wrap, the bigger your knot will end up!
+The more times you wrap, the bigger your quilting knot will end up!
 You won’t be struggling anymore with your knot popping through your fabric, or having a huge knot when you really don’t need one.

 Total game changer!